 When the covariance scalar is 0, we conceptualize performance as limited by two factors (Pelli & Farell, 1999).
 One factor is the internal variability in the observer’s representation of target object lightness.
 The other factor is the efficiency with which the observer’s decision processes make use of the information provided by this representation.
 Our experiments cannot identify the relative contributions of these two conceptually distinct factors.
 In the following, we refer to both factors collectively as the observer’s internal noise for the lightness discrimination task.

 As the covariance scalar increases, a third factor becomes important.
-This factor is the impact of external variability in background objects on observer’s representation of target object lightness.
+This factor is the impact of external variability in background objects on the observer’s representation of target object lightness.
 At low values of the covariance scalar, the internal noise dominates, and the impact of external variability has little effect on threshold.
 At high values of the covariance scalar, the impact of external variability limits performance, and thresholds increase systematically with increases in the covariance scalar.
 We interpret these effects further in the context of modeling introduced below.

 Figure 5 shows the threshold variation for the individual observers.
 Each individual observer shows the same basic pattern as the mean across observers.
 Thresholds are constant for low values of the covariance scalar and, for higher values of the covariance scalar, thresholds rise approximately linearly on the log threshold squared versus log covariance plot.
 The most notable difference across individual observers is the slope of the rising limb of the measured functions.